Frequently asked questions

 Who should I contact for support?

-Please contact the FEGA Sweden Helpdesk for questions about FEGA Sweden, onboarding, submission, or data access.
+Please contact the FEGA Sweden Helpdesk for questions about FEGA Sweden, organisational onboarding, submission, or data access.

 How quickly can I expect a response?